LeonardoVal/ludorum.js/docs/tutorial-game-00.md

 ﻿Games in Ludorum
 ================

-This is a simple tutorial on how to implement a game in [Ludorum](https://github.com/LeonardoVal/ludorum.js), a board game framework focused not on graphics or user interfaces, but on artificial players design, implementation and testing.
-The example games used in this tutorial come already implemented in the library, although maybe not in the same way as shown here.
+This is a simple tutorial on how to implement a game in [Ludorum](https://github.com/LeonardoVal/ludorum.js).
+Ludorum is a board game framework focused on artificial players design, implementation and testing, rather than graphics or user interfaces.
+The example games used here are available in the library, although they may be simplified for this tutorial.

 ## Introduction ####################################################################################